burnpiro/erdem.pl/content/posts/2019/2019-07-11-How-JS-becomes-multithreaded/How-JS-becomes-multithreaded.md

 > The Atomics object provides functions that operate indivisibly (atomically) on shared memory array cells as well as functions that let agents wait for and dispatch primitive events.
 When used with discipline, the Atomics functions allow multi-agent programs that communicate through shared memory to execute in a well-understood order even on parallel CPUs.

 That's a definition form current JS Spec (ECMA-262, 10th edition, June 2019).
-Another words Atomics allows you to operate on shared data in predictable way.
+Another word Atomics allows you to operate on shared data in predictable way.
 Ok, let's write some code:

 ```js
 // main.js